jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/Expressions/Expressions - cheatsheet.md

----
-title: Expressions - cheatsheet
+# Expressions - cheatsheet
-slug: -fDz-jas
-description: Get a comprehensive list of functionality and data results for app development in this document.
-Explore examples of creating filters, using placeholders, evaluating data paths, working with images, converting between strings and numbers, and much more.
-E
-createdAt: Mon Jul 24 2023 14:11:40 GMT+0000 (Coordinated Universal Time)
-updatedAt: Tue Nov 05 2024 06:15:28 GMT+0000 (Coordinated Universal Time)
----

 Jigx wants to help you build solutions quickly and easily.
 To help you do this, here is a list of functionality or data results you might want to use in your app with the expression used to achieve it.
 This is a starting point; you can adapt or add to the expression as needed to get the expected data results when building solutions.
-Refer to the [Expressions]() section in the **Examples** tab for working examples and code snippets for various JSONata expressions.
+Refer to the [Expressions](#) section in the **Examples** tab for working examples and code snippets for various JSONata expressions.

 :::hint{type="info"}
 Expressions are JSONata language-based.
 Learn more about <a href="https://jsonata.org/" target="_blank">JSONata</a> and try out your expressions in their <a href="https://try.jsonata.org/" target="_blank">JSONata Exerciser</a>.
 The root element of Expressions in .jigx files always starts with "@ctx" vs. "$$." in JSONata Exerciser (e.g. @ctx.data vs. $$.data).
 Jigx supports shorthand $ expressions for JSONata.